 They aren’t just used for furoshiki Christmas wrapping or gift giving.
 In Japan, furoshiki are used to transport and carry items and also many make a furoshiki bento wrap (and not just for sustainable gift wrapping!).

-FUN FACT: Furo means “bath” and shiki means “something spread on the floor.”
+FUN FACT FUROSHIKI HISTORY: Furo means “bath” and shiki means “something spread on the floor.”
 It came from the 14th century when people took communal baths.
 They would carry their change of clothes for the bath in a wrapped cloth.
 Then, they would use the cloth as a bath mat to stand on while they got dressed.
 Later, the use of the furoshiki became popular for carrying items of all kinds and present giving.

 Do you ask for furoshiki back?